 Staff began Housing Consultations in 2020.
 Due to losing over \$50,000 in the initial operations of this program, we began doing limited housing consultations only.
-We are still awaiting payment for all four consultations that were completed in 2024.

 Owner-Occupied Rehab Program

 The HRA has operated and operates several distinct programs under the Owner-Occupied Rehab umbrella.
 The largest program is the Minnesota Department of Employment and Economic Development (DEED) Small Cities Development Program (SCDP).
 Funds used for this program are federal HUD Community Development Block Grant (CDBG) that are allocated to the state for Greater Minnesota.
 DEED then holds annual competitive application rounds to award these funds to non-entitlement communities.